Ursula Owusu: Kelni GVG contract

 In June 2024, Franklin Cudjoe accused Owusu-Ekuful of paying $1.5 million to Kelni GVG for no work since 2018 after the National Communications Authority awarded the entity a 10-year contract.

 Personal life

 Hon.
-Ursula Owusu-Ekuful born by Christiana Akua Birago Diawo, is married with three children with the UK-based Ghanaian optometrist, Dr Sam Ekuful.
+Ursula Owusu-Ekuful, born by Christiana Akua Birago Diawo, is married with three children to the UK-based Ghanaian optometrist, Dr. Sam Ekuful.
 She is identified as a Christian.

 Foundation

-In June 2024, she launched her charity organization, The Ursula Foundation, at Dansoman Sahara, suburb of Accra in the Greater Accra Region.
-The aim of the foundation is to serve the people of Ablekuma West and its environs through community development, youth and women empowerment.
+In June 2024, she launched her charity organization, The Ursula Foundation, at Dansoman Sahara, a suburb of Accra in the Greater Accra Region.
+The aim of the foundation is to serve the people of Ablekuma West and its environs through community development and youth and women empowerment.

 Honours and awards

 In February 2019 she was honoured by the International Federation of Women Lawyers (FIDA) in recognition of her work in the protection of the rights of women and children at the 2019 FIDA Africa Regional Congress held in Abuja, Nigeria.